ZhenyingZhu/StudyNotes/SystemDesign.md

 - when store ref, actual rows are stored in heap file, without order **[KEY]**
 - heap works well with secondary indexes because row positions are not change
 - if an update changes the value to larger than old value, then it needs to be moved.
 Either update all the indexes, or leave a forwarding point at the old place
-- clustered index **[KEY]**: Store the indexed row within an index. e.g., InnoDB. secondary keys refer to primary key instead of heap.
+- clustered index **[KEY]**: Store the indexed row ref within an index. e.g., InnoDB. secondary keys refer to primary key instead of heap.
 - covering index **[KEY]**: store some columns within the index.
 - clustered and covering indexs require more data usage, more writes, and transactional guarantees complicate.